 What is an IntentSpec?

 An IntentSpec is a structured document format for capturing product intent.
-It has six parts:
+It has eight parts:

 - Objective — What problem are we solving and why does it matter?
 Grounded in evidence, not assumptions.